RedBeardLab/zeeSQL-doc/docs/references.md

 Here we correctly used the `READ_ONLY` flag to communicate with `zeeSQL` that the command will not modify the database.

-`zeeSQL` correctly execute the query.
+`zeeSQL` correctly executes the query.

 ```
 127.0.0.1:6379> ZEESQL.EXEC DB COMMAND "insert into foo values(3, 'three')" READ_ONLY
 (error) Statement is not read only but it may modify the database, use `EXEC` instead.
 ```

-In this other case we ask `zeeSQL` to modify the database while using the `READ_ONLY` flag.
+In this other case, we ask `zeeSQL` to modify the database while using the `READ_ONLY` flag.

-`zeeSQL` correctly refuse to modify the database and returns an error.
+`zeeSQL` correctly refuses to modify the database and returns an error.

 #### NO_HEADER flag

-By default `zeeSQL` returns informations about the result set.
+By default `zeeSQL` returns information about the result set.
 It returns the name of the columns and their type.

-This information might not be useful nor desiderable.
+This information might not be useful nor desirable.

 With the `NO_HEADER` flag, only the result itself is returned.